Programme/Approved Electives for 2022/23

 Available as a Free Standing Elective

-In this module you will learn how the body builds its nervous system on an anatomical, physiological and molecular level; we try to answer questions about how neurones grow, migrate and change, how synapses are made and pruned and how wiring develops with particular reference to vertebrate nervous systems.
+In this module you will learn how the body builds its nervous system on an anatomical, physiological and molecular level.
+We will try to answer questions about how neurones grow, migrate and change, how synapses are made and pruned and how wiring develops with particular reference to vertebrate nervous systems.
 The module includes a discussion of postnatal development and the ways in which the nervous system continues to change during childhood, adulthood and old age.